Florida Black Bears

 Bears In Southwest Florida

-The term "Florida black bear" refers to a subspecies of the American black bear, as seen below, find throughout Florida, southern Alabama, Mississippi and Georgia.
+The term "Florida black bear" refers to a subspecies of the American black bear, as seen below, found throughout Florida, southern Alabama, Mississippi and Georgia.

 In Southwest Florida, black bears are common in Lee County, particularly in the lower 2/3 of the county.
 They are occasionally spotted in Cape Coral residential areas, and one was spotted a few years ago hanging out on a dock and taking a swim.
 Last summer, a young black bear was seen taking a leisurely stroll through downtown Fort Myers.
 And a few months before that, a bear was spotted and captured on the Three Oaks Elementary School campus, also in Fort Myers.